Fanreza/PHP-Simple-Login-System/README.md

 NOTE:

-All templating page is on template folder.
+All templating page is on template folder.<br>
 Edit Logic on file name "Fungsi.php".